ChrstphrHll/npc_gen/students/Jerrick Yarbrough.md

 ### Description
 - Gnome Bard from Shadesburry Initiative
 - 6th year Assault student in Jettenia
-- short curly auburn hair that's messy, Brown eyes, and Tan skin
+- shoulder length wavy blonde hair that's plain, Brown eyes, and Tan skin
 - Is Admirable and Cantankerous, and has Logic as their ideal

 ### Organizations